-The ICC comparison of the automated lumen segmentation with both manual segmentations exhibited a high correlation, as O1 vs At and O2 vs At respectively had 0.912 and 0.893 correlation values.
-Difference in the radial distances between the computed and manually segmented lumens showed an average error of -1.82 ± 18.6 and -1.43 ± 18.8 .
-As expected both manual segmentations closely matched each other and the radial distance error was about -0.5 ± 1.3 .
+The ICC comparison of the automated lumen segmentation with both manual segmentations exhibited a high correlation, as O1 versus At and O2 versus At had 0.912 and 0.893 correlation values, respectively.
+The difference in the radial distances between the computed and manually segmented lumens showed an average error of -1.82 ± 18.6 and -1.43 ± 18.8 .
+As expected, both manual segmentations closely matched each other and the radial distance error was about -0.5 ± 1.3 .